Dieppe - French-style 'kiss-me-quick'

 Dieppe was always a prominent maritime town and navigators and explorers that set sail from here played a major part in the French expansion into Africa, Asia and the Americas.

-After the end of Napoleon's rule at the start of the 19th century and the restoration of the monarchy, the concept of beach resorts for the leisured classes started to take hold.
+After the end of Napoleon's rule at the start of the 19th century and the restoration of the monarchy, the concept of a seaside resort for the leisured classes started to take hold.
 Dieppe became one of the first of these resorts popularised by the nobility, but the ease of access provided by rail connections soon democratised the 'seaside holiday' and also attracted a healthy number of the artists and writers who lived within reach.

 The Dieppe Raid and Canada